 Digital X-rays offer more precision since we view the image on a computer monitor, instead of holding up a 35mm film up to the light.
 Digital X-rays results in 1/6th the radiation exposure to you.

-Drs King and Gardner have invested in a state of the art CT machine.
+Dr. King has invested in a state of the art CT machine.
 CT scans, or computed tomography scans, offer our staff a detailed and clear 3D picture of your teeth and bones.
 Unlike the CT scanning machine used for full-body imaging, dental CT scanning machines work much like a dental x-ray machine.
 Patients stand as an x-ray device rotates around the skull to capture a three-dimensional image.
 The process is fast and compared with other CT scans and emits a relatively low amount of radiation.
 A CT scan allows us to properly diagnose oral conditions and treatment plan appropriately.

 iTero Intraoral Scanner